Oskar Espina Ruiz

 Music Mountain is known for presenting riveting performances of the Classics in a unique setting, and our 97th season is no exception, featuring 16 thrilling chamber music programs by some of the most exceptional ensembles and artists of our time.

 While our Opening Benefit Concert and Reception on June 7 features pianist Benjamin Hochman & Friends from the Met Opera performing Bach, Brahms and Fauré, the Juilliard String Quartet will close the season with Beethoven’s last string quartet, Bartók’s 4th, and Dvořák's “American.”
-Please note the back-to-back chamber concerts on Labor Day Weekend: a unique program by the Borromeo String Quartet & Friends on Saturday, including three virtuoso duets, and Anton Arensky’s Grand Quartet for violin, viola and two cellos; and, on Sunday, the Penderecki String Quartet & Victoria Schwartzman, piano, performing string quartets by Beethoven and Penderecki, along with Dvořák's beloved piano quintet.
+Please note the back-to-back chamber concerts on Labor Day Weekend: first, a unique program by the Borromeo String Quartet & Friends on Saturday, including three virtuoso duets, and Anton Arensky’s Grand Quartet for violin, viola and two cellos; then, on Sunday, the Penderecki String Quartet & Victoria Schwartzman, piano, performing string quartets by Beethoven and Penderecki, along with Dvořák's beloved piano quintet.

 Clarinet Quintet Project in three parts: following the spark of creativity